AMSP-04/NETN-ORG/NETN-ORG.md

 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

 ## Introduction
-Modelling of an organizational unit in a distributed simulation depend on its intra-organizational relationship with other units, e.g. superior, subordinate, and the relationship between organizations, e.g. friendly or hostile.
+Modelling of an organizational unit in a distributed simulation depends on its intra-organizational relationship with other units, e.g. superior, subordinate, and the relationship between organizations, e.g. friendly or hostile.
 This organizational information is normally provided to simulation systems as part of initialization based on the scenario.

 The NATO Education and Training Network Organization Module (NETN ORG) is a specification of how to represent organizations in a federated distributed simulation.